-The Problem with Pure MPT
+The Problem with Pure Mean-Variance Optimization

 The core issue is that MPT relies entirely on historical data to estimate expected returns, volatilities, and correlations between assets.
 The model looks backward, using past performance to predict future results.
 But as every investment disclosure warns, past performance doesn't guarantee future results.